Skip to content

 3. Agree on a Price

-This stage can seem scary for first-time buyers.
-Price negotiations are a game – and a very serious one at that – so don’t take it too personally!
-Sellers usually start with a higher price, and buyers begin with an opening offer lower than what they are really willing to pay.
-It helps to ask your seller some thoughtful questions: How many prospective buyers are looking at the property?
-What goals do they have when buying a new home?
+This stage can feel daunting for first-time buyers.
+Negotiation is part of the process, so try not to take it personally.
+Sellers usually start high, and buyers open below what they are really willing to pay.
+It helps to ask the seller some thoughtful questions: how many buyers are looking at the property, and what are their goals?

-Real estate agents are good allies in this process because they understand real estate jargon and can realistically assess a property’s value.
-After a few rounds of counteroffers, you will likely end up at a price that satisfies both you and the seller.
+Real estate agents are good allies here, as they understand the market and can realistically assess a property's value.
+After a few rounds of counteroffers, you will usually reach a price that suits both sides.

 4. Legal Due Diligence